This post contains affiliate links.

 Con: Teachers manuals can seem intimidating (or overwhelming).

-Although a teacher’s manual can work in a busy parent’s favor, sometimes they might seem intimidating or overwhelming to new homeschooling parents struggling to meet homeschool goals.
+Although a teacher’s manual can work in a busy parent’s favor, sometimes it might seem intimidating or overwhelming to new homeschooling parents struggling to meet homeschool goals.

 When you start homeschooling you may think that you have to use the manual verbatim.
 Yet the reality is you can make tweaks as needed.